 Breaking up a single image across multiple frames is an interesting way for marketers to give continuity to the design of their communication.
 When thinking about adopting this option, it’s crucial to visualize the background image and ensure each frame has elements that communicate something to the users.

-Alternatively, marketers can decide to have different images in each banner, “breaking up” the visual continuity and giving each and every frame its own specific look and feel.
-This option is particularly helpful when promoting different features.
-An example of this could be a travel company, advertising different properties in each frame.
+Alternatively, marketers can decide to have different images in each banner, “breaking up” the visual continuity and giving each frame its own specific look and feel.
+This option is beneficial when promoting different features.
+An example of this could be a travel company advertising different properties in each frame.

 Storytelling in Carousel Ads

-Regardless of the creative option, mobile marketers decide to use, it is important that carousel ads have a storytelling element.
+Regardless of the creative option mobile marketers decide to use, carousel ads must have a storytelling element.
 To engage users, marketers need to keep in mind the following things:

 The best size for the images is a 1:1 ratio.
-Most importantly, however, is to have them from consistent patterns, so that the story is continuous.
+Most important, however, is to have them form consistent patterns so that the story is continuous.

 Additional tip: If you are creating a carousel ad on Facebook, and your images are telling a story in a specific order, uncheck this box, as it comes as a default setting.

-Although on each advertising platform marketers can find guidelines on how to best set up their carousel ads, what often is missing it’s a guideline from the creative perspective.
-Finding a marketer with a creative mindset, especially in the performance world, can be complicated, especially when they are battling between showcasing an infinite amount of USPs and CTAs in a few centimetres of space.
+Although marketers can find guidelines on how best to set up their carousel ads on each advertising platform, what often is missing is a guideline from the creative perspective.
+Finding a marketer with a creative mindset, especially in the performance world, can be complicated, especially when they are battling between showcasing an infinite amount of USPs and CTAs in a few centimeters of space.

 Facebook gives up to 10 frames for marketers to express themselves.
-Twitter is a bit more restrictive and offers only 6 frames.
-Regardless of the total possible number available per medium, marketers need to use only what they really need to communicate their message.
+Twitter is a bit more restrictive and offers only six frames.
+Regardless of the total possible number available per medium, marketers need to use only what they truly need to communicate their message.